jhallen/exorsim/doc/usage.md

 The idea is that you may customize the setup file in ~/.exorsim if you want.

-When exor processes the setup file, it sets the current directory to the directory containing the setup file (and restores to the originally directory after).
+When exor processes the setup file, it sets the current directory to the directory containing the setup file (and restores to the original directory afterwards).
 In this way, any files referred to in the setup file are located relative to the location of the setup file.

 If files referred to by the setup file are missing for $HOME/.exorsim, they